Lettice Knollys1

 Rt.
 Hon.
 Sir Ambrose Cave was the son of Richard Cave and Margaret Saxby.2 He married Margery Willington, daughter of William Willington.1 He died on 2 April 1568.1

-He was educated at St. John's College, Cambridge University, Cambridge, Cambridgeshire, England.1 He was invested as a Knight Hospitaller, Order of St. John of Jerusalem.1 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, England.1 He held the office of Member of Parliament (M.P.) for Leicestershire in 1545.1 He held the office of Member of Parliament (M.P.) for Leicestershire in 1547.1 He held the office of Sheriff of Warwickshire in 1548.1 He held the office of Sheriff of Leicestershire in 1548.1 He held the office of Member of Parliament (M.P.) for Leicestershire in 1553.1 He was invested as a Privy Counsellor (P.C.) in 1558.1 He held the office of Chancellor of the Duchy of Lancaster in 1558.1 He held the office of Member of Parliament (M.P.) for Warwickshire from 1558 to 1559.1 He held the office of Joint Lieutenant of Warwickshire in 1559.1 He held the office of Member of Parliament (M.P.) for Warwickshire in 1562.1
+He was educated at St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was appointed Knight Hospitaller, Order of St. John.1 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Member of Parliament (M.P.) for Leicestershire in 1545.1 He held the office of Member of Parliament (M.P.) for Leicestershire in 1547.1 He held the office of Sheriff of Warwickshire in 1548.1 He held the office of Sheriff of Leicestershire in 1548.1 He held the office of Member of Parliament (M.P.) for Leicestershire in 1553.1 He was appointed Privy Counsellor (P.C.) in 1558.1 He held the office of Chancellor of the Duchy of Lancaster in 1558.1 He held the office of Member of Parliament (M.P.) for Warwickshire from 1558 to 1559.1 He held the office of Joint Lieutenant of Warwickshire in 1559.1 He held the office of Member of Parliament (M.P.) for Warwickshire in 1562.1

 Child of Rt.
 Hon.
 Sir Ambrose Cave and Margery Willington